DuxAmericius/p8n9t8Lnj2uYmMDa/README.md

 How to Register New User:

     1. Press "Create account"
-    2. Follow instructions for creating a Google account
+    2. Follow instructions for creating a Microsoft account

 How to Log In: